zorua98741/PS3-Rich-Presence-for-Discord/README.md

 * A refresh time of 35 seconds 					(how often to get new data (minimum value of 15 seconds)
 * To show the PS3's temperature 				(self explanatory)
 * To use a shared cover for PS2&PSX games   	(self explanatory)
+* To reset the *time elapsed* whenever a new game is opened

 You may change these values to suit your own tastes, an example is shown below: